-The Operating and Financial Review section of the 2023 Annual Report contains a summary of the Company's material risks, including material exposure to environmental and social risks, and how that exposure is managed.
+The Operating and Financial Review section of the 2024 Annual Report contains a summary of the Company's material risks, including material exposure to environmental and social risks, and how that exposure is managed.
+In addition, IPL's 2024 Sustainability Report has been prepared with reference to ISSB standards and contains more detail on the governance and management of sustainability-related risks and opportunities.
 Further information is provided below.